wyantb/js-regex/Readme.md

 Conclusion
 ----------

 Perhaps this library piques your interest.
 If so, cool!
 Let me know!
-Just know that there are a few things that I'd like to clean up before really releasing this library;  [see the issues page](https://github.com/wyantb/js-regex/issues) for details.
-That and more tests; it's probably too easy to step into a landmine of invalid or senseless regexes right now, so negative coverage (it is not possible to do *these* invalid things with js-regex) and more positive coverage are always helpful.
+Just make sure that nothing on [the issues page](https://github.com/wyantb/js-regex/issues) scares you before jumping in and actually using it.

 Really, Really Experimental Methods
 -----------------------------------